juliusz-cwiakalski/jcw-examples/bdd-mutation-testing/README.md

 - [x] Initial project setup
 - [x] Prepare ToC
 - [x] Describe a development process (TL-TR) high level
-- [ ] Document high level requirements for the example project
+- [x] Document high level requirements for the example project
-- [ ] Describe functional design of the example solution
+- [x] Describe design of the example solution
+- [ ] Extend design with processes description, that will be extended in the iteration
 - [ ] Rewrite high level requirements as BDD Spock specification
 - [ ] Implement modules unit tests (and design the modules API)
 - [ ] Implement example REST API